artificyan/ml-intro-course/16_final_project/1_final_project_instructions.md

 5. Deliver

 	You'll communicating your findings to a technical audience.
-You'll give a group presentation during the final exam period on 2018-12-07 and provide a link to GitHub with Jupyter Notebooks.
-The presentation will be 8 minutes with 2 minutes of questions and (hopefully) answers.
+You'll give a group presentation during the final exam period on 2018-12-07 and sumbit a link to GitHub repo with Jupyter Notebooks on Canvas.
+The presentation will be 10 minutes with 3 minutes of questions and (hopefully) answers.
 The presentation and organization of your repo and code style will be scored.

 ----
 Hints